alexcroox/reddit-saved-images/README.md

 - Replace the masonry grid, it's janky at best.
 It's not an easy problem to solve given there is no image/video loaded detection which makes auto layouts tricky.

+- In the limited time I had to build this I've not given much love to responsive tweaks yet

 - Use the oauth refresh token.

 - Vuetify is used because my new company utilises it so I needed to check it out.
 Currently the entire lib is imported for learning convenience, but I need to import just the components used in order to reduce bundle size.